Femi Oyeniran: Political views

 Oyeniran has an interest in politics.
 In 2017, Oyeniran worked with the team that created the #Grime4Corbyn hashtag.
 The aim of the grassroots campaign was to galvanise young people on social media and endorse the Labour Party leader Jeremy Corbyn in the 2017 UK general election.
-Oyeniran explained that the movement has plans far beyond the 8 June vote saying: "The long-term aim is for it to go beyond the election, it's not just about what happens with Jeremy Corbyn in (this) election.
+Oyeniran explained that the movement has plans far beyond the 8 June vote, saying: "The long-term aim is for it to go beyond the election, it's not just about what happens with Jeremy Corbyn in (this) election.
 It's about youth engagement, it's about young people caring about politics, it's about young people taking action for things they’re not happy about around them.
 So it's much more than Corbyn."

 Personal life

-Oyeniran, was born in Nigeria and raised in Islington, North London.
+Oyeniran, was born in Nigeria He moved to London when he was ten and was raised in Islington, North London.
 He attended St Aloysius' College, St Charles Catholic Sixth Form College and studied law at the London School of Economics.

-In addition to acting and filmmaking, Femi is a keen Manchester United football fan He is a Christian and a married father of two.
+In addition to acting and filmmaking, Oyeniran is a keen Manchester United football fan.
+He is a Christian and a married father of two.